concur/developer.concur.com/src/api-reference/callouts/launch-external-url-v4.markdown

 ## <a name="config-leu"></a>Configure Launch External URL - V4 Service

 Your client ID must first be registered.
 Details on registering your client ID can be found on the [Authentication Grant](https://developer.concur.com/api-reference/authentication/apidoc.html#auth_grant) page.
-The client ID used for the callout should have below scopes, grants assigned, and redirect URL registered.
+The client ID used for the callout must have the redirect URL registered and the following grants assigned.

-* Scopes: expense.report.read and expense.report.readwrite
+  **Required Grants**: refresh_token, password, client_credentials, and authorization_code

-* Grants: refresh_token, password, client_credentials, and authorization_code
+No scopes are required to use the Launch External URL callout.
+However, if the Launch External URL callout is used as part of a process with other Concur APIs, scopes for those other APIs will be needed.

-The following steps explain how to register an application connector.
+The following steps explain **how to register an application connector**.

 1. On the **Application Connector Registration** page, select the desired registration from the list.